wavetermdev/waveterm/README.md

 ## Installation

-Wave Terminal works on MacOS, Linux, and Windows.
+Wave Terminal works on macOS, Linux, and Windows.

 Install Wave Terminal from: [www.waveterm.dev/download](https://www.waveterm.dev/download)

-Also available as a homebrew cask for MacOS:
+Also available as a Homebrew Cask for macOS:

 ```bash
 brew install --cask wave